 If substantial bodily harm results, the judge will decide whether to sentence the defendant to life in prison without parole or life in prison with parole eligibility after 10 years.
 If no substantial bodily harm results then the penalty is life in prison with parole eligibility after 10 years.
 Those penalties are superseded if the crime was committed against a child under the age of 16 years of age.

 If substantial bodily harm results to the child under 16, then the penalty is life without the possibility of parole, if not then life in prison with parole eligibility after 25 years.
 If the child is under 14 years old and no substantial bodily harm results, then the punishment is life in prison with parole eligibility after 35 years.

 There are many defenses that an experienced criminal defense attorney can develop.
 To prove the crime, the State of Nevada has to prove beyond a reasonable doubt each element – sexual penetration that was without consent.
 Experienced criminal defense attorneys will begin an investigation into the history of the relationship between you and the accuser.
 Was the sexual conduct consensual?
 Was there actual penetration?

 If the conduct was not against the accuser’s will, then the charge cannot be proven.
 Husney v.
 O’Donnell, 95 Nev.
 467 (1979).
 That said, a victim can show her opposition in many ways and isn’t required to do more than is reasonable under the circumstances.
 Dinkens v.
 State, 92 Nev.
 74 (1976).
 Sometimes a person will think that the other is consenting, but is mistaken.
 This is a defense to the charge of rape as well under Honeycutt v.
 State, 118 Nev.
 660 (2002).

 Are you or a loved one accused of sexual assault?
-Contact the experienced criminal defense attorneys at Mueller Hinds & Associates for a free consultation.
+Contact the Criminal Defense Law Attorney Las Vegas at Hinds Injury Law Las Vegas for a free consultation.